- Employment Law

 Michael D. Kabat

-Michael Kabat is a founding partner of KCO and leads the Firm’s labor and employment practice.
-Mike has practiced labor and employment law on behalf of management exclusively for over 25 years, representing employers on a nationwide basis in all phases of employment law and labor relations.
+Michael Kabat is a founding partner of KCO, serves as the Firm’s Managing Partner, and leads the Firm’s labor and employment practice.
+Mike has practiced labor and employment law on behalf of management exclusively for over 30 years, representing employers on a nationwide basis in all phases of employment law and labor relations.
 This includes representing clients before state and federal courts, as well as before the Department of Labor, the National Labor Relations Board, the Equal Employment Opportunity Commission, and numerous other state and federal agencies.

-Mike and his team have successfully handled over 100 federal and state law employment class and collective actions over the past few years, including numerous wage and hour actions.
+Mike and his team have specific expertise in the area of class actions, having successfully handled over 100 federal and state law employment class, collective actions over the past few years, including numerous wage and hour and PAGA actions.
 The team has obtained exceptional results in those matters, having had only one case survive class certification.
 This record of success has resulted in the group serving as national employment litigation counsel to one of the nation’s largest telecommunications companies, as well as southeastern employment counsel to one of the country’s largest hotel chains.
-Mike has been recognized as one of Georgia Trend’s “Legal Elite,” a Georgia Super Lawyer®, a “Top Rated Lawyer in Labor & Employment” and AV Preeminent® by Martindale Hubbell, and one of Georgia’s Top-Rated Lawyers by Legal Leaders.
+Mike has been recognized as one of Georgia Trend’s “Legal Elite,” a Georgia Super Lawyer®, a “Top Rated Lawyer in Labor & Employment” and AV Preeminent® by Martindale-Hubbell, and one of Georgia’s Top-Rated Lawyers by Legal Leaders.

 Mike attended law school at Duke University School of Law, where he graduated in 1990.
 Prior to law school, Mike attended The State University of New York at Binghamton, graduating with a bachelor’s degree in political science.
 Mike also played on SUNY Binghamton’s lacrosse team.